Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Background

+\end{widetext} \eqref{eq:CGVacuumVariation} above shows the variation of the coarse-grained tensor with the change in the input tensor, which is used to obtain the lTRG equation \eqref{eq:lTRG}.

-As shown below in \secref{sec:Discussion}, one can obtain faithful scaling dimensions from the linearized TRG with fixed $g$ and $w$.
-However, in terms of $n$-point correlation functions, one sometimes gets undesirable results if GILT is applied, which will be carefully discussed later in \secref{sec:Discussion_GILTProblemDefect}.
+Faithful scaling dimensions can be computed from the linearized TRG with fixed $g$ and $w$, as shown in \secref{sec:Discussion}.
+However, in terms of $n$-point correlation functions, sometimes undesirable results are obtained if GILT is applied, which will be discussed in more detail later in \secref{sec:Discussion_GILTProblemDefect}.